Harshjeett/Artificial_Intelligence_Pathway/README.md

 - [**Keras**](https://keras.io/): A user-friendly deep learning framework that serves as an interface for popular deep learning libraries.

 - [**Tensorflow**](https://www.tensorflow.org/): An open-source deep learning platform developed by Google, widely used for building neural networks and machine learning models.

-Each of these toolkits has its unique strengths and use cases, making them valuable resources for AI and machine learning development.

 ### Machine Learning
 - **Classification**